j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 doors_end_loop:
 {% endhighlight %}

-This uses register `R15` as a reference to explore, copy the address to be checked to `RDI` and call `stat` (value 4 in `RAX`).
+The code uses `R15` as a reference to explore, copy the address to be checked to `RDI` and call `stat` (value 4 in `RAX`).
 After that, check if the returned value is equal to `EFAULT` (-14) and ends the loop when the writable address is found.

 #### Explore Every Corridor